Mobius3-3/4English/dailyRecord/LadyGaga_potentialOscarGlory.md

 ## 2. Discussion: How do you think of the Oscar award?

 > Even though I'm not a fanantical fan of movie, I do follow the news of Oscar award almost every year consciously or unconsciously.
-It's just like even you are not a basketball fan you still receive some news of NBA because of worldwide influence of this big league with powerful brand.
+It's just like even you are not a basketball fan you still receive some news of NBA All-star games because of worldwide influence of the big league NBA with powerful brand.
+Hollywood and Oscar Award also have the same influential power as NBA and NBA All-star games.
+Oscar award is such a big title that would not only make Lady Gaga gain recognition in movie field but also be recognized as a super movie star all over the world.